Mirk01/Google-Trends-with-Solr-PHP-UI/README.md

 ## How to do it

----> All words in maiusc can be changed with according to your requiriments <---
+---> All capital words can be changed according to your requiriments <---